 With the sponsorship of brewery Hanseática, the Ranchos started organized competitions.
 They became one of the main attractions of Rio de Janeiro's Carnival, together with the Great Societies.
 The parade already included a first-wing (abre alas), an orchestra, a male and female choir, and a couple of mestre sala and porta bandeira.

-The parades were halted during World War II and started again in 1947.
+The parades halted during World War II and started again in 1947.
 By then the competition happened on Av.
 Rio Branco.
 The last competition of ranchos was in 1990, and the winner was a club named Decididos de Quintino.
+The Samba parade took over.

 Rio, Birthplace of Samba